rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 ## Complexity of TS types

-Throughout the series, we had encountered a few examples where TS type checker did not work as expected, we will encounter more of TS quirkiness is this section.
+Throughout the series, we encountered a few examples where the TS type checker did not work as expected, we will encounter more of TS quirkiness in this section.
 This note suggests a reason for this: type complexity.

 My original plan was to write about TS needing to implement a separate ad-hoc semantics for various JS operators.
 I was not able to present anything very insightful and I have abandoned that idea, e.g. these [_add_blank_target type hole](2021-12-12-ts-types-part1.html#type-holes) expressions do not even compile: